tmscer/rust-course/README.md

 - `messages_total`: Total number of messages handled by server.
 File streaming messages are counted as one.
 - `messages_received_bytes`: Total number of bytes received when handling messages.
 - `messages_sent_bytes`: Total number of bytes sent when handling messages.
+- `active_connections`: Number of active connections to the server.

 ### Crate `common`